So, you wanna be rich and a successful entrepreneur? Great!

 The picture below is from an interesting article by MoneyNation.
 Rowling’s financial success, chronicled by MoneyNation, is an interesting read.

 Rowling’s determination made the difference.
-Millions the world over enjoy Harry Potter books, movies and merchandise as a result.
+As a result, Millions worldwide enjoy Harry Potter books, movies, and merchandise.

 Nice done, JK Rowling!